Non-Degree and Certificates

 1. Know the immigration history, religious practices, and sociological challenges of API Catholics in the US;

-2. Have a broad overview of Catholic teachings and theology as well as church history, structure, and doctrine;
+2. Have a broad overview of Catholic teachings and theology as well as church history and structure, scripture, liturgy, catechesis, and API immigration history in the US;

 3. Be able to more effectively understand the needs of API Catholic communities;